-LED Ordering
+Add-in Card LED Ordering

 For all LED use cases, the green Link/Activity LED shall be located on the left side for each port.
 The bicolor green/amber speed A/B LED shall be located on the right side for each port.
 (Note Speed B is only available for local (on-card) LEDs.
 The placement of the LEDs may be to the side of the physical port for the case with add-in cards.
 The LED port association shall be clearly labeled on the add-in card and on the baseboard.